 Best use: Rain protection, backpacking, hiking

 The Outdoor Research Axiom Jacket is awesome for hikers and climbers who don’t want to be weighed down by extra bulk.
-The waterproof GORE-TEX Active material makes this jacket completely waterproof but it’s one of the most breathable fully waterproof jackets on the market.
-In any weather conditions, this jacket will keep you safe from heavy rain and snow without overheating you.
+The waterproof GORE-TEX Active material makes this jacket completely waterproof, but it’s one of the most breathable, fully waterproof jackets on the market.
+This jacket will keep you safe from heavy rain and snow without overheating you in any weather conditions.

 This jacket doesn’t have the underarm ventilating zippers that are often found on weatherproof jackets.
 The pockets, however, are vented as expected.
 This jacket has an athletic fit but is not too tight to fit layers underneath in colder weather.
 It’s also compatible with helmets for the most adventurous of mountain treks.